UAE warns against Israeli annexation of West Bank as strikes in Gaza kill 31

 Israel captured the West Bank, east Jerusalem and the Gaza Strip in the 1967 Mideast war.
 The Palestinians want all three territories to form their future state.
 Israel's current government is staunchly opposed to Palestinian statehood and supports eventual annexation of much of the West Bank.

-The Palestinians and much of the international community say that would prevent a two-state solution, which is widely seen internationally as the only way to resolve the decades-old conflict.
+The Palestinians and much of the international community say that would all but end any remaining possibility of a two-state solution, which is widely seen internationally as the only way to resolve the decades-old conflict.

-The Gulf Cooperation Council, a six-member bloc of which the UAE is a member, separately came out Wednesday with its own statement calling proposals to annex the West Bank “dangerous.”

 Palestinians face more displacement as strikes continue